Can GE Bring Common Core to Life?

 Education Technology: After the Investment

 Jack Schneider, postdoctoral fellow for innovation in the liberal arts at Carleton College, recently blogged for Education Week’s “Teaching Now” blog on the “mania” for educational technology.
-He touches on the apparent consensus that the solution to the nation’s education problem is new technologies: smartboards in every classroom, iPads for each student, and collaborative projects like wikis and blogs across the curriculum.
-Governments, foundations and schools are pouring buckets of money into educational technology projects to help boost American students’ achievement.
-However, new research suggests a problem: it’s not working.
+He touches on the apparent consensus that the solution to the nation’s education problem is new technologies: smartboards in every classroom, iPads for each student, and collaborative projects Read more about Education Technology: After the Investment[…]

 Share